George T. Winston

-Winston Hall on the campus of North Carolina State University is named in his honor.
-Built in 1910 and renovated in 1988, Winston Hall currently houses the College of Humanities and Social Sciences.
+Winston Hall on the campus of North Carolina State University and Winston Residence Hall at the University of North Carolina at Chapel Hill are named in his honor.
+Built in 1910 and renovated in 1988, Winston Hall at NC State currently houses the College of Humanities and Social Sciences.
+Winston Residence Hall was built in 1947 and is still used as undergraduate student housing.